Joeriksson/Beers/Readme.md

 2. Install [Docker Desktop](https://www.docker.com/products/docker-desktop) to be able to use the docker environment.

-3. Create an .env file in the root folder with the the following parameters:
+3. Create an .env file in the root folder with the the following parameters (You can put anything after the Sendgrid parameters as they are not used in this project):

     ```ENVIRONMENT='development'
     SENDGRID_PASSWORD=<you sendgrid password>